 What surprises us most isn’t always the grace God extends to us, but the grace God shows to others with a capital “O.” We place boundaries around ourselves, often with good intentions.
 But boundary crossings are the Holy Spirit’s particular area of expertise.
 When we allow the Holy Spirit to eliminate divisions between “us” and “Other”, we can see grace poured out – and some of that grace might even splash onto us.

-We have just heard about God’s grace at work through the Healthy Church Initiative.
+We have just experienced more than a year of pandemic.
 For many of us, this process has been a holy disruption.
-While we were carefully considering next steps and measuring progress, the Holy Spirit jumped in and shook us up a bit.
-It has not always been a particularly comfortable journey.
+While we were carefully considering next steps and how to keep everyone safe, the Holy Spirit jumped in and shook us up a bit.
+It has not always been a particularly comfortable experience.

 But here’s the good news: God is not done with us yet.
 A new chapter is unfolding.
 We are becoming something new through the transformative power of Jesus Christ.
 We have experienced a Holy Spirit interruption, and God is still interrupting us.